-Steps to Help Prevent a Developing Addiction
+Steps to Prevent Drug Addiction

 The best tool against developing an addiction is avoiding drug or alcohol use in the first place.
 But that’s easier said than done.
 Many people begin using as young as age 13 and are too young to realize the damaging impact addiction will have on their lives.
-If you are lucky to have recognized the addiction pattern early, then follow these steps to prevent developing an addiction.
+If you are lucky to have recognized the addiction pattern early, then follow these steps to prevent drug addiction.

 - Using addictive drugs (illicit or prescribed) for recreational purposes.